jaepoong/PosterLlama/readme.md

 ## Model Preparation
 We utilize [LLaMA2-7B-chat](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf) and [CodeLLaMA-7B](https://huggingface.co/codellama/CodeLlama-7b-hf) as our backbone.
 You can download the models and place them under the ``./models`` directory.
-For training and test about our models, backbone weight is essentiable.
+For training and test about our models, backbone weight is essentiable in current version of code.

-Our pretrained Model of PosterLlama is here : [PosterLlama](http), (It will be released soon)
+Our pretrained Model of PosterLlama is here : [PosterLlama](https://huggingface.co/poong/PosterLlama/tree/main)

-## Testing
+## Demo
-After download above weight, we can easily test PosterLlama models on ``test.ipynb``.
+After download above weight, we can easily test PosterLlama models on ``demo.ipynb``.
+You just set the path of downloaded ``pytorch_model.bin`` following demo instruction.
 Additional conditional generation task will be added soon.

 # Training & Preparing Dataset.